 As said above, it is important to confirm positive antigen tests with other diagnostic aids (in the symptomatic or asymptomatic dog).
 A CBC may suggest signs of heartworm infection: non-regenerative anemia (chronic disease), eosinophilia, basophilia, neutrophilia, and thrombocytopenia.
 Biochemical changes may include elevated liver enzymes, azotemia, hyperbilirubinemia, and hyperglobulinemia.
 Urinalysis may indicate proteinuria and albuminuria.
 Radiography provides the most objective method of assessing the severity of heartworm cardiopulmonary disease secondary to heartworm infection.
 Typical (nearly pathognomonic) signs of heartworm vascular disease are enlarged tortuous, and often truncated peripheral intralobar and interlobar branches of the pulmonary arteries, particularly in the caudal lobes.
 These findings are accompanied by variable degrees of pulmonary parenchymal disease.
 The earliest and most subtle pulmonary arterial changes are most commonly found in the dorsal caudal wedge of the diaphragmatic lung lobes.
 As the severity of infection and chronicity of disease progress, the pulmonary arterial signs are seen in larger branches.
 In the worst cases, eventually the right heart enlarges (evidenced by a reverse "D" shape to the heart) and right-sided heart failure may occur (see above).
 Additional radiographic findings may include lymphadenopathy and pleural effusion (uncommon in dogs).
 Heartworm associated lung disease is described as a cause of chronic respiratory signs in dogs and cats some of which fail to have the classic cardiovascular changes on imaging.
 On electrocardiography evidence of right ventricular enlargement can be found.
 Echocardiography can provide definite evidence of heartworm infection, as well as allow for assessment of cardiac anatomic and functional consequences of the disease.
-Echocardiography is not an efficient method of making a diagnosis in lightly infected dogs (worms are often limited to the peripheral branches of the pulmonary arteriy, right and proximal left interlobar branches, or within the right side of the heart.
+Echocardiography is not an efficient method of making a diagnosis in lightly infected dogs (worms are often limited to the peripheral branches of the pulmonary arteries).
+When heartworms are numerous, they are more likely to be present in the main pulmonary artery, right and proximal left interlobar branches, or within the right side of the heart.
 When significant infection is present, right heart enlargement/hypertrophy, pulmonary artery enlargement and tricuspid regurgitation may be seen.